ape4fld/nf-genetic-correlations/README.md

 ```

 ### Questions or issues:
-Please [open an issue](https://github.com/ape4fld/nf-genetic-correlations/issues) if you have questions about this Nextflow pipeline, if you encounter problems or if you find a bug!
+Please [open an issue](https://github.com/ape4fld/nf-genetic-correlations/issues) if you have questions/suggestions about this Nextflow pipeline, if you encounter problems or if you find a bug!
 Remember to include your input and output for easier debugging; the more information the better.